Rainfall Intensity vs. Rainfall Totals: Why Both Matter in the Garden - World's Coolest Rain Gauge Co.

 Rainfall totals tell you how much water nature delivered.
 Rainfall intensity helps explain how much of that water actually benefited your plants.

-A slow, soaking rain is often the gardener's ideal storm because more water reaches the root zone and less is lost to runoff.
-Heavy downpours may produce impressive rainfall totals, but they do not always provide the same benefit.
+A slow, soaking rain often provides the greatest benefit because more water reaches the root zone and less is lost to runoff.
+Heavy downpours may produce impressive rainfall totals, but they do not always provide the same result.

-By paying attention to both rainfall amounts and how quickly storms deliver that water, gardeners can make better decisions about watering, mulching, soil improvement, and overall garden care.
+By paying attention to both rainfall amounts and how quickly storms deliver that water, you can make better decisions about watering, mulching, soil improvement, and overall garden care.

 Learn more about using a rain gauge here: